UARK-AICV/UARK-AICV.github.io/_pages/recruitment.md

 # Open Positions

 We always actively seek talented and self-motivated students.
-We have several opening projects for PhD students:
+We have several opening projects for PhD students (fully funded research assistant):

 **1. Geospatial and remote sensing** <br/> Focus on developing innovative deep learning-based computer vision algorithms for geospatial and remote sensing data analysis including satellite imagery (Sentinel-2, Planet) and UAV data, with the aim of addressing critical environmental and agricultural challenges.